Can You Do Legoland California on a Budget?

 This idea is thanks to the wonderful Unofficial Guide to Disneyland that I bought years ago based on reader suggestions.
 Trust me, that book will pay for itself.

 I bought these fanny packs for the smaller kids and some like these fanny packs for the bigger kids years ago.
-They’ve been super useful over the last seven or eight years and have more than paid for themselves.
+They’ve been super useful for years and have more than paid for themselves.

 We actually have a range of quirky, but effective practices for making amusement parks safe, cheap, and more fun for our kids.
 Check out my Amusement Park Survival Guide if you haven’t already.